omerozerr/nlp/README.md

 ## Ömer Özer NLP Repo

 #### This repo contains my attempts to create encoder and decoder architectures using PyTorch.
-While writing the codes, I got help from Andrej Karpathy's videos and the codes he wrote.
+While writing the codes, I got help from Andrej Karpathy's videos and codes he wrote.

 ### Datasets